gbif/hp-swissnatcoll/en/how-to-publish-data.md

   </tr>

   </table>
   <p> ⚠️ Leave <strong>uninformed cells EMPTY</strong>.
-Remove all "n.a.", "NA", "N/A", "unknown", etc. values from your file or you may receive an error message during import. ⚠️</p>
+Remove all "n.a.", "NA", "N/A", "unknown", "indet.", etc. values from your file or you may receive an error message during import. ⚠️</p>
 </div>